 As discussed, off-brand assets affect brand compliance and degrade the sales and customer experience process.
 Poor Marketing Asset Management leaves behind a very tangible, financial impact.
 Just think about the average hourly salary (and efficiency) that is wasted when workers spend their time, on average up to 8.8 hours every week, just searching for the right information.

-With a MAM tool properly implemented, employees spend less time searching for files, or recreating lost assets.
+With a marketing asset management technology properly implemented, marketers spend less time searching for files, or recreating lost assets.
 Remember, that’s equivalent to 52 working days each year spent completing this task.
 What would that cost add up to in your organization?

 “Best-in-Class marketing organizations are far more likely to leverage content and associated technologies to speed time to market and increase the function’s contribution to sales forecasted pipeline.” – Aberdeen Group

 It’s due time to dispel the myths and clarify the differences between Project Management, Digital Asset Management, Enterprise Content Management and Marketing Asset Management to help businesses make informed decisions about the ways in which they control their brand across channels, and throughout their large, distributed workforce and partner networks.

 Read more in our full eBook, “Busting the 5 Myths About Marketing Asset Management, DAM, and Project Management.”

 MarcomCentral is a marketing asset management solution that manages and customizes marketing content across your entire organization.
 Using MarcomCentral, employees and marketers can access and create marketing assets whenever they need to!